SimonPadbury/baselayer-3/_src/layout.md

   </div>
 </div>

-## Overflows
+## Overt-flows

 Using `auto` to add scrollling when the content of a block exceeds its constrained height or width.

-* `overflow-x` — e.g. for wrapping tables with a lots of columns, that would break a template layout in small viewports
+* `overt-flow-x` — e.g. for wrapping tables with a lots of columns, that would break a template layout in small viewports
-* `overflow-y` — e.g. for sidebar menus loaded with content
+* `overt-flow-y` — e.g. for sidebar menus loaded with content

-### Overflow clip
+### Overt-flow clip

-* `overflow-clip` — for hiding content that overflows your set dimensions on an element, and for preventing images to show in the corners of elements that have [rounded corners]({{ "/decoration/#rounded-corners" | url }}).
+* `overt-flow-clip` — for hiding content that overt-flows your set dimensions on an element, and for preventing images to show in the corners of elements that have [rounded corners]({{ "/decoration/#rounded-corners" | url }}).

 ## Floats